 rubber and are subject to wear and stress as the engine torques when accelerating

-allowing the engine and transmission to rest against the frame of the vehicle
+allowing the engine and transmission to rest against the frame of the vehicle causing

-which warrants an engine mount replacement
+an engine mount replacement to fix

-A balance shaft mechanism consists of two counter weighted shafts driven
+A balance shaft mechanism consists of two counter weighted shafts driven by the

-the crankshaft either by worn timing components, or a possible misalignment when assembled.
+by worn timing components, or a possible misalignment when assembled.
 To inspect

 for this problem, remove the timing belt cover and inspect timing belt or chain

 marks for proper alignment.
 These shafts can also be driven from an independent

 balance shaft belt or chain which can be separate from the

 camshaft timing belt or chain.
 If

 the balance shafts are non-operational due to mechanical failure or wear the engine

 will vibrate, here is an image of the engine balance shafts which can cause a rattling

 noise when bad as well.

 Engines are designed to be internally or externally balanced, this is achieved

 by counter balances in the harmonic balancer or the flywheel-flex plate.
-If
+If one

-that has come apart which can produce an abnormal noise.
+has come apart which can produce an abnormal noise.